-- 1. Check the specifications of the power line to be certain that they are the same as those shown on the nameplate of the Feeder and Control. - Connect the black and white wires in the feeder power cord to the terminal in the control box marked "Output". - 3.
-Connect the green wire (ground) or to the lug provided in the box. - 4.
-Connect the power line to the terminals in the control box marked "Line". - Connect the lug in the control box to a good earth ground (a cold water line is excellent).
-If a well-grounded metallic conduit system is used, the latter connection may be dispensed with. - 6.
-On multiple drive feeders (two or more drives on one tray) all drives should be wired electrically in phase.
+- Check the specifications of the power line to be certain that they are the same as those shown on the nameplate. - Connect the black and white wires in the Feeder power cords to the power source or to the proper terminals in the control box.
+Note that the 115B has two coils and each has a powercord.
+These powercords are to be connected in parallel. - 3.
+Connect the green wires to the ground or to the lug provided in the control box. - 4.
+If using a control box, make all connections as indicated on the control wiring diagram. - 5.
+Connect the ground lug in the control box to a good earth ground (a cold water line is excellent). - 6.
+On multiple drive feeders (two or more drives on one tray) all drives should be wired electrically in phase and in parallel.
 The black wires from each power cord should be connected together and the white wires connected together.
-The black wires should be connected to the positive side of the single phase input voltage and the white wires should be connected to the negative side.
+The black wires should be connected to the line side of the input voltage and the white wires should be connected to the neutral side.